plomlompom/htwtxt/README.md

 ## Features (or lack thereof)

-- user accounts may be registered, mapped to individual twtxt feeds they can write to
+- user accounts may be registered, mapped to individual twtxt feeds
 - no sessions, no cookies: few POST-writable resources (feeds, account data) expect user credential parameters, which to store between requests if desired is up to the user / browser